microsoft/azure-pipelines-yaml/design/controlling-agent-updates.md

 This way, the customer can decide whether to update their agents or edit the pipeline to remove the offending feature.
 For example:
 > This pool doesn't allow agent updates.
-> An administrator can alter this setting on the project pool page.
+> An administrator can alter this setting on the organization pool page.
 > Task `MyTask` version 1.2.3 requires agent version 2.175.1, which could not be satisfied.

 Manual agent updates (i.e. clicking the button in the web) should still send update requests as normal.